 - Vegetable Oil (32 oz bottle): $3.00.
 A cooking staple.
 Canola or sunflower oil are typically most affordable.

-- Salt & Core Spices (Kosher salt, black pepper, garlic powder, chili powder): $2.00.
+- Salt and Core Spices (Kosher salt, black pepper, garlic powder, chili powder): $2.00.
 The absolute essentials.
 We will build from here.

 The Weekly Market Haul: $23.50